japila-books/spark-sql-internals/docs/spark-sql-DataSource.md

 | Interface
 | Description

-| xref:spark-sql-CreatableRelationProvider.adoc[CreatableRelationProvider]
+| xref:spark-sql-CreatableRelationProvider.md[CreatableRelationProvider]
 | [[CreatableRelationProvider]] Saves the result of a structured query per save mode and returns the schema

-| xref:spark-sql-FileFormat.adoc[FileFormat]
+| xref:spark-sql-FileFormat.md[FileFormat]
 a| [[FileFormat]]

-| xref:spark-sql-RelationProvider.adoc[RelationProvider]
+| xref:spark-sql-RelationProvider.md[RelationProvider]
 | [[RelationProvider]] Supports schema inference and can be referenced in SQL's `USING` clause

-| xref:spark-sql-SchemaRelationProvider.adoc[SchemaRelationProvider]
+| xref:spark-sql-SchemaRelationProvider.md[SchemaRelationProvider]
 | [[SchemaRelationProvider]] Requires a user-defined schema

 | StreamSinkProvider